GAMS-dev/transfer-matlab/README.md

 ## Install

-To build GAMSTransfer, open Matlab and run one of the following:
+To build GAMSTransfer, open Matlab and run:
 ```
 gams_transfer_setup('target_dir', <install_directory>, 'system_dir', <gams_system_directory>);
 ```
+The directory `<install_directory>` must start with `+` to create a valid Matlab package.
 Both parameters, `target_dir` and `system_dir`, are optional with defaults `'+GAMSTransfer'` and the GAMS system directory found in the PATH environment variable, respectively.

 ## Run Unit Tests